 Dr. Laurie A. Miller is the assistant professor of practice of economics at the University of Nebraska – Lincoln.
 Dr. Miller received her Ph.D. in economics from the University of Wisconsin – Milwaukee.
 Her primary research interests are in labor economics and applied microeconomics.

-Dr. Miller has published research in Review of Economics of the Household, International Journal of Manpower, British Journal of Industrial Relations, The Manchester School, and Empirical Economics.
+Dr. Miller has published research in Review of Economics of the Household, International Journal of Manpower, British Journal of Industrial Relations, The Manchester School, Empirical Economics and Environmental Studies and Sciences.
 She has published research on workplace stress, workers’ job satisfaction, the effect of flexible working arrangements on the U.S. workforce, the impact on employees of family friendly policies such as financial support and family leave for caregivers, and wages and wage dispersion, among other topics.
 Dr. Miller has also been honored with multiple teaching awards including the CBA Excellence in Teaching Award (2014-2015).
 Before joining the faculty at UNL, Dr. Miller was an economics instructor at UW-Oshkosh for three years.